-This CPD activity is offered in 2024, and application dates are advised in the CPD Newsletter.
+This CPD activity is offered in 2025, and application dates are advised in the CPD Newsletter and on the website.

-Updates and information regarding Practice Peer Review
+Practice Peer Review

 CPD resources for peer activities

 2.3 Supervision

 Personal supervision by a practising specialist psychiatrist, either individually or in a group, provides the opportunity to present work to a supervisor for scrutiny with the aim of improving clinical knowledge, skills and competence.